YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 fe80::/16
 ```

-**Note:** The slash `/` and the following number after the IP adresses represents the network mask, it's called the CIDR notation.
+**Note:** the slash `/` and the following number after the IP adresses represents the network mask, it's called the CIDR notation.
 If you want to learn about the CIDR notation, [you can read this article](https://whatismyipaddress.com/cidr).

 ### Authorize some public IP addresses